-Once your baby no longer wants to sit in the seat, the center can be converted to a table that makes it easy for your baby to cruise and learn.
-The seating area can be replaced with a slide, encouraging your child to learn how things move, and test gravity.
+Once your baby no longer wants to sit in the seat, you can convert the center to a table that makes it easy for your baby to cruise and learn.
+The seating area can be replaced with a slide, encouraging your child to learn how things move and test gravity.

 - Three adjustable positions.

-- Legs can be removed for easy storage.
+- You can remove the legs for easy storage.

 - At only 12 pounds, it’s easy to carry and move around the house.

-- The gaps between some toys can trap baby’s fingers.
+- The gaps between some toys can trap a baby’s fingers.

 Best for Travel

-If your toddler loves sounds and music, this activity center and exersaucer may be a great option for you.
-This will encourage your toddler to walk and dance — two great, age-appropriate activities.
+If your toddler loves sounds and music, this activity table may be a great option for you.
+It has always been a hit in our home with our own babies and toddlers, as well as with guests.
+The table will encourage your toddler to stand and dance — two great, age-appropriate activities.

 - A variety of sound and light options to encourage hand coordination.